-“You are, a bit,” she said.
-He shot her a hard look; she shrugged.
+“You are, a bit.”
+He shot her a hard look.
+She shrugged.
 “It’s a bad idea, Cafad.
 Letting Scratha Fortress go will create a huge political hole.
 Everyone will want to claim it.
 You’ll set off an inter-Family war.”

 “Let them squabble,” he said bitterly.
 “It would serve them right for all the snubs.”

 “As soon as she says yes, I will,” he said.
 “I doubt my stepping away will cause as much chaos as you think, Azni.
-Nobody pays attention to me, after all.
+Nobody pays attention to me.
 Nobody seems to care if Scratha Fortress sits empty until the end of time.
 They could have assassinated me a triple dozen times over if they cared so much about taking over the Fortress.
-That I’m even still alive speaks to how little they care.”
+The fact that I’m even still alive speaks to how little I matter.”